wogri/hass-blinds/README.md

 If you have binary sensors that know about the state of a window door (open or closed) the blinds will not go down if the door is open to avoid locking someone out.

 The best (and most complicated) part about hass-blinds is that they tend to be friendly to humans.
 If a human overrides the position of a blind because "they know better than the code" then hass-blinds backs off for a configurable amount of time.
+This method is called the kill switch.
+Whenever the code believes that a human overrode a blind position it will enable the kill switch.
+You can release the kill switch by reloading the appdaemon code - e. g. `touch blinds.py`.
+The kill switch time can be configured per blind and really depends on the ignorance of the people that live with you :)

 ## Sensor requirements